fabandmina/fabandmina.github.io/content/blogs/gears/bicycle.en.md

 ---

 ## The Bicycle
-The Hase Pino is a German-made half tandem bicycle.
+The Hase Pino is a German-made semi-recumbent tandem bicycle.
-In other words, it means that the captain lead the ride from the rear seat with an upright position, whereas the stoker is sat at the front with an adjustable recumbent position.
+In other words, it means that the captain leads the ride from the rear seat with an upright position, whereas the stoker is sat at the front with an adjustable recumbent position.

 We are using the 2021 "Tour" model, which includes a Rohloff drivetrain.